Harshad071/Deep_learning_Assignment3_Object-Detection/README.md

 This repository contains the code and documentation for a Google Colab lab assignment implementing YOLOv11 for real-time object detection using the Rock-Paper-Scissors dataset.
 The project covers environment setup, dataset acquisition and preprocessing via Roboflow, model training, inference, and performance evaluation.

 ## 📌 Overview
-This assignment focuses on implementing and evaluating a YOLOv11 model for object detection.
+This assignment focuses on implementing and evaluating a YOLOv11 model for Drowsiness detection.
 The project is executed on Google Colab, where the required libraries (Roboflow, Ultralytics, PyTorch, OpenCV, etc.) are installed.
 The Rock-Paper-Scissors dataset is acquired via Roboflow, preprocessed, and then used to train a YOLOv11 model.
 Finally, the trained model is tested on unseen data, and its performance is evaluated using metrics such as Mean Average Precision (mAP), Precision, Recall, and F1 Score.

 ## 📂 Dataset
 ### Dataset Acquisition